-A humanitarian parolee or refugee arriving through Welcome Corps can apply for federal and state benefits PRIOR to RECEIVING a Social Security Number (SSN).
-However, to be approved for most of those benefits, the individual may need to show proof that they have APPLIED for an SSN.
+A refugee individual or family can apply for federal and state benefits PRIOR to RECEIVING a Social Security Number (SSN).
+However, to be approved for most of those benefits, the refugee may need to show proof that they have APPLIED for an SSN.
 Therefore, submit an I-765 form first and save confirmation of the submission (electronic or paper receipt, if possible) to show to State of Vermont offices when you are applying for federal and state benefits.
 The I-765 form also is an application for an Employment Authorization Document (EAD), which is a key document utilized by employers for hiring employees with refugee/humanitarian parole/parole status.
 Application for Employment Authorization | USCIS.
-Even if the sponsored refugee or humanitarian parolee does not plan to work, it is recommended to apply for an SSN.
+Even if the sponsored refugee does not plan to work, it is recommended to apply for an SSN.